 The metadata, or information about the information, defining the ‘context’ of the record is important in maximizing its evidentiary value and ensuring future access.
 The metadata must document when and how the record was created and used, ensure the inviolability of the record, and capture a history of subsequent transactions in which it is involved.
 Key attributes, such as author, title, and time and date created, should be reflected in the metadata in electronic systems.
 They should be an intrinsic part of the document and remain as the contextual information of that document throughout its life cycle.

-Documentation for electronic records systems shall meet the following standards:
+Documentation for electronic information systems shall meet the following standards:

 It must be possible to export records to other systems without the loss of information.